Lamprey: In literature

 Vedius Pollio kept a pool of lampreys into which slaves who incurred his displeasure would be thrown as food.
 On one occasion, Vedius was punished by Augustus for attempting to do so in his presence:

 This incident was incorporated into the plot of the 2003 novel Pompeii by Robert Harris in the incident of Ampliatus feeding a slave to his lampreys.

 Lucius Licinius Crassus was mocked by Gnaeus Domitius Ahenobarbus (cos.
 54 BC) for weeping over the death of his pet lamprey:

 This story is also found in Aelian (Various Histories VII, 4) and Macrobius (Saturnalia III.15.3).
 It is included by Hugo von Hofmannsthal in the Chandos Letter:

 In George R. R. Martin's novel series, A Song of Ice and Fire, Lord Wyman Manderly is mockingly called "Lord Lamprey" by his enemies in reference to his rumored affinity to lamprey pie and his striking obesity.

 Kurt Vonnegut, in his late short story "The Big Space Fuck", posits a future America so heavily polluted – "Everything had turned to shit and beer cans", in his words – that the Great Lakes have been infested with a species of massive, man-eating ambulatory lampreys.

 In television

-In season 3, episode 5 of “The Borgias”, whilst out on a hunting trip, Cesare Borgia's mercenary, Micheletto, kills the King of Naples by pushing him into a pool filled with lampreys that King Firante had built during his reign of Naples.
+In season 3, episode 5 of The Borgias, whilst out on a hunting trip, Cesare Borgia's mercenary, Micheletto, kills the King of Naples by pushing him into a pool filled with lampreys that King Ferrante had built during his reign of Naples.